vishnu350/rs-mainspring-winder/README.md

 - Share your success/failure story on your using the RS winder for unknown mainsprings/barrels.
 - Offering to print and ship experimental 3D printed designs for me.
 I dont have a printer.
 - [Sponsoring me](https://github.com/sponsors/vishnu350) to help out with paying for experimental prints.
-- Or just [buy me](https://github.com/sponsors/vishnu350) a drink, that will also work :)

 Thanks to Fratink for coming up with the original design [here](https://www.thingiverse.com/thing:3540660) in Thingiverse.
 The same free Creative Commons licensing scheme is reused for this work.